 In evaluating and setting executive officer compensation, a compensation committee should be deliberative and guided by its established compensation policy.
 If compensation levels are linked to the satisfaction of predetermined performance criteria, a compensation committee should discuss whether, and to what degree, the criteria have been satisfied.
-In addition, as more fully discussed in Chapter IV of this Guide, it may be necessary for a compensation committee to certify satisfaction of such performance criteria in order to comply with the tax deductibility requirements of Section 162(m) of the Code.
+In addition, as more fully discussed in Chapter IV of this Guide, it may be necessary for a compensation committee to certify satisfaction of such performance criteria to comply with the tax deductibility requirements of Section 162(m) of the Code.

-Further, in order to help ensure that compensation and severance packages are justifiable, members of a compensation committee should fully understand the costs and benefits of the compensation arrangements that they are considering.
-Particular attention should be paid to severance arrangements and to all benefits provided to senior management in connection with termination of employment.
-It may be useful for a compensation committee to utilize a tally sheet, which provides a concise breakdown of the various components of a given executive officer's compensation package in scenarios which include continued employment, termination of employment and change in control.
+Further, to help ensure that compensation and severance packages are justifiable, members of a compensation committee should fully understand the costs and benefits of the compensation arrangements that they are considering.
+Particular attention should be paid to severance arrangements and to all benefits provided to senior management in connection with termination of employment, as well as the impact of a change in control of the company on equity incentives and other compensation arrangements.
+It may be useful for a compensation committee to utilize a tally sheet, which provides a concise breakdown of the various components of a given executive officer's compensation package in scenarios which include continued employment, termination of employment and change in control of the company.

-C. Non-Executive Officer Compensation and Broad-Based Plans
+C. Non-Executive Officer Compensation and Broad-Based "ERISA" Plans

-There is no particular allocation of compensation responsibilities that is right for every company.
-Companies should consider whether the compensation committee will have responsibility for employee compensation beyond that of executive officers.
-In addition, companies should consider whether the compensation committee will have responsibility for risk oversight in incentive compensation plans for all Limiting a compensation committee's responsibility to executive officer compensation may make sense for many companies so that directors can concentrate their limited time and resources on establishing proper incentives for those employees who are most likely to influence company performance.
-Ultimately, the full board of directors is charged with allocating compensation responsibilities, compensation committee may be best equipped to make recommendations to the full board concerning the compensation committee's scope of responsibility.
+There is no particular allocation of responsibilities for the compensation and benefits of a company's employees that is right for every company.
+Companies should consider whether the compensation committee will have responsibility for employee compensation beyond that of executive In addition, companies should consider whether officers. the compensation committee will have responsibility for risk oversight in incentive compensation plans for all employees, as discussed in Section I of this Chapter I, below.
+Limiting a compensation committee's responsibility to executive officer compensation may make sense for many companies so that directors can concentrate their limited time and resources on establishing proper incentives for those employees who are most likely to influence company performance.
+However, companies should be mindful that due to increased focus on pay ratios and shareholder litigation surrounding compensation issues generally, it may be useful for compensation committees to increase their oversight of total compensation expenditures (e.g., bonus compensation in financial Ultimately, the full board of directors is charged with institutions). allocating compensation responsibilities, but the compensation committee may be best equipped to make recommendations to the full board of directors concerning the compensation committee's scope of responsibility.

-As noted in Chapter II of this Guide, a compensation committee also may have fiduciary responsibilities under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), for certain employee benefit plans, either as a result of language in plan documents or the compensation committee's own charter, or by virtue of actually exercising such responsibilities.
+As noted in Chapter II of this Guide, a compensation committee also may have fiduciary responsibilities under the Employee Retirement Income Security Act of 1974, as amended ("ERISA"), for certain broad-based employee benefit plans, either as a result of language in plan documents or the compensation committee's own charter, or by virtue of actually exercising such responsibilities.
 It is possible for a plan to state that the full board of directors or the compensation committee is responsible for administering ERISA plans or for managing the investment of their assets, either of which will implicate ERISA's fiduciary duty rules.
 It may or may not be appropriate for a compensation committee to assume such responsibilities, but, in any event, companies should ensure that the documentation and actual exercise of fiduciary responsibilities are consistent, and that all who are ERISA fiduciaries are aware of that fact and understand the legal responsibilities it entails.
-ERISA places special emphasis on "procedural prudence," so it is important for ERISA fiduciaries to follow appropriate procedures, to have full access to all necessary information and expert advice pertaining to their duties, and to keep careful records of their deliberations, decisions and actions when acting in a fiduciary capacity.
-In addition, it is critically important that ERISA fiduciaries be sensitive to the possibility that their ERISA duties and their responsibilities to the shareholders may conflict, presenting special legal issues that must be addressed.
-These issues are particularly difficult when assets of an ERISA plan are invested in company stock (as is the case for employee stock ownership plans ("ESOPs") and many 401(k) plans).
-Obtaining and maintaining an appropriate level of ERISA fiduciary insurance is highly recommended.